Economic consequences of the Russo-Ukrainian war (2022–present): Energy and oil

 Nord Stream, a natural gas pipeline, running under the Baltic Sea, bypassing Ukraine.
 Germany imported 50% to 75% of its natural gas from Russia.
 Nord Stream 2 would have doubled the annual capacity of Nord Stream to 110 billion m^{3} (3.9 trillion cu ft) and thereby decreased the price.

+Viewed in context, the price of oil has been affected internationally at the times of the COVID-19 pandemic, the 2022- Russo-Ukrainian war and the 2026 Iran war.

+The retail price of gasoline in the US increased at the outbreak of war in Ukraine, but returned to pre-war levels in ensuing years.

+The retail price of diesel fuel in the US increased at the outbreak of war in Ukraine, but slowly returned to pre-war levels.

 In January 2022, Russia produced 11.3 million barrels per day (Mb/d) of crude oil and condensate, of which 10Mb/d was crude oil.
 This makes Russia the world's third largest producer of oil, surpassed only by the United States and Saudi Arabia (in the same period, they produced 17.6 Mb/d and 12 Mb/d, respectively).
 However, Russia is the largest exporter of oil products to global markets and the second largest exporter of crude, after Saudi Arabia.
 Russia exported 7.8 Mb/d in December 2021, including 5Mb/d of crude.

 Within the initial two weeks of the invasion, prices in global oil markets had surged by US$8 per barrel, pushing prices for Brent oil above $100 a barrel for the first time since 2014.
 On 27 February, BP, one of the world's seven largest oil and gas companies and the single largest foreign investor in Russia, announced it was divesting its 19.75% stake in Rosneft.
 The Rosneft interest comprises about half of BP's oil and gas reserves and a third of its production.
 The divestment may cost the company up to $25 billion and analysts noted that it was unlikely that BP would be able to recover a fraction of this cost.
 The same day, the Government Pension Fund of Norway, the world's largest sovereign wealth fund, announced that it would freeze investment in Russia and divest its Russian assets.
 Before the invasion, the fund owned about 25 billion Norwegian krone ($2.83 billion) in Russian company shares and government bonds.

 On 28 February, as a result of the invasion, the Government of Canada announced a ban on Russian crude oil imports to Canada; according to the Government of Canada it was not importing crude oil from Russia at the time when the ban was announced.